Disc 1 (Hounslow)

 I am working in ‘Conference and Banqueting’ with the friend who passed out in Debenhams, at the hotel I occasionally worked at whilst living on Penderel Road.
 We are employed on zero-hour contracts, which means we can take Fridays off whenever the fancy takes us.
 We are able to justify this because it’s not unusual to accrue 40 hours from Monday to Thursday.
 As Christmas nears, we’ll often find ourselves working well in excess of 50 hours a week.
 Occasionally the system will backfire and there won’t be enough work to satisfy an eight hour shift.
 We invariably clock on at 15:00 so whenever this happens there’s normally enough time for a few drinks in The Three Magpies across the road, or in the hotel bar – Delaney’s – before heading home.

 Part 2 of this playlist is a complete fabrication.
-I certainly did listen back then to Pulp, Pavement, Tindersticks, Stereolab and Delta, but not on the same tape.
-The Dylan Rabbit tunes were taken from their 1999 release Musicali Obskura 1: Das Chimp, but again, these songs would not have featured on any compendium.
+I certainly did listen to Mercury Rev, Pulp, Pavement, Tindersticks, Stereolab and Delta, but not necessarily together on the same tape.
+The Dylan Rabbit tunes were taken from their 1999 release Musicali Obskura 1: Das Chimp, but these songs would not have featured on any compendium.
 Other components were acquired many years earlier.
 I’d purchased Blondie’s Plastic Letters from Pymouth's Pannier Market in 1995 with the intention of giving it to the girl who was a massive Blondie fan, but never got around to it.
 For some reason, it had great appeal in 1999.
 Similarly, I had access to ...The Dandy Warhols Come Down on its release in 1997, but only really took to it during my time in Brentford.
 The Talking Heads' tune was taken from their album True Stories, which was derived from the film of the same name, written and directed by David Byrne.
 I'm fairly sure I bought it from a stall in Spitalfields Market in the company of the guy with the indie tapes, who was living in Whitechapel, but I couldn’t say exactly when.